cajigaslab/Thalamus/docs/joystick_paddle_intro_task_guide.md

 In normal task mode:
 - The task waits between trials.
+- During the intertrial period, the ball is not shown.
 - A ball appears on the right side of the task region.
 - The subject controls a paddle on the left side of the task region.
 - The ball moves toward the paddle.